buhrmi/buhrmi/README.md

 # Hi there

 I'm a web developer from Germany [vlogging about VanLife](https://youtube.com/@stefanbuhrmester) and [putting up music festivals](https://twitch.tv/opendjbooth).
+In my spare time I work on the [Shitcoin Society](https://www.shitcoinsociety.com), a game about mining shitcoin.
+Lots of shitcoin.

 ## 2022 Portfolio